 The main reason for this is control.
 When you use unsalted butter and then add your own measurement of salt separately, you have complete control over the amount of salt in your recipe.
 Conversely, you have much less control when using salted butter, since unfortunately, different brands of butter contain different amounts of salt.

 Unsalted butter will also stay fresher longer, and we all know how important it is in baking to always use the freshest butter!

 Do I really need buttermilk?

 Here’s what buttermilk is and why it’s such a popular ingredient in so many recipes.

 What is buttermilk and can’t I use regular milk instead?
 First, buttermilk was the bitter low-fat liquid that was leftover after churning butter.
 Nowadays, buttermilk is processed in dairy plants using low-fat milk and lactic acid bacteria.
 No worries, this is safe bacteria!

-The reason buttermilk is so popular in baking is because it’s incredibly low in fat compared to regular milk or cream.
+The reason buttermilk is so popular in baking is that it’s incredibly low in fat compared to regular milk or cream.
 It also helps tenderize gluten, therefore creating a light and tender finish without all the extra fat.

 If you’re serious about baking, learn to love buttermilk!

 Baking is extremely rewarding, but it can be hard to get started without the proper guidance.
 We want you to be successful and we offer many resources that will help you get off to a great start!